ElizaBuff/School_District_Analysis/README.md

 ---
 ## Summary
-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+After the reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs, the results indicate Thomas High School's performance decreased across every metric.
+As a result, Thomas High School dropped from a top school to an average one.
+As a district, only the scores by school size changed and there was no affect to scores by spending or scores by type.